Last updated on February 27th, 2022

-In the past we didn’t see the level of concern we have now about our fish stocks being depleted or other environment issues, for that matter.
+In the past, we didn’t see the level of concern we have now about our fish stocks being depleted or other environmental issues, for that matter.
 But I think today most of us are keenly aware of what happens when we overfish a species or damage the environment through indiscriminate fishery methods.

 It is true that more fishermen are now trying to work sustainably, and recreational anglers are not excluded from the protection of fish stocks and the environment, as some species are in danger of extinction.
 That’s a good start, but more is needed.